polatengin/amsterdam/README.md

 * Jenkins provides hundreds of plugins to support building, deploying and automating any project.

-* Jenkins makes easy for the developer to integrate changes to the projects.

-* Jenkins has both GUI interface and console commands.
+* Jenkins has both a GUI interface and console commands.

 * Jenkins is an open-source CI tool completely compiled and written in Java that originated as a subsidiary of Oracle created by Sun Microsystems.